mstksg/inCode/copy/entries/inside.md

 `[a]`.
 And I have a function `(< 5) :: Int -> Bool`.
 Can I apply `(< 5)` to
 my future `Int`, in order to get a future `Bool`?

 At first, no!
-This future `Bool` is useless!
+This future `Int` is useless!
 I can't even use it in *any* of my normal functions!
 Time to reach for the exit button?

 Oh --- but, because `Reader [a]` is a Functor, I can use `fmap` to turn `(< 5) ::